 7. Herbal therapy boosts the intellect,

-8. Acupuncture in Fort Lauderdale activates the physical energies
+8. Acupuncture in Cleveland activates the physical energies

 Among the Eight Branches of the Healing Arts of Taoism, there always tends to be an overlap of all of these qualities.

 The techniques of self development are grounded on softness, looseness, and openness that allow you to become spontaneous more easily.
 Shen, Chi, and Jing are the three fundamental Treasures that are part of the process of your alchemical transformation and self development.
 They can be likened to the wave, gaseous-vapor, and liquid states of matter making them an essential part in the harmonization, regeneration and restoration of the state of health and well being of your body/mind.
 In other words, the cellular essence preserves the different states of imbalance and balance based on the quality and quantity of chi (bio-electromagnetic energy) that is channeled via states of consciousness and the nervous system.

 The practices of Shen Kung enable us to experience the constant states of matter and energy from the raw to the more refined levels particularly when one is in the state of Alpha.
 Tsu Ran is a beautiful image used by Taoists to describe something that’s used to mirror the state of meditation of self spontaneity.
 Instead of cracking being or outer shell, soften it, thereby doing away with pre-conditioning.
 Another term is Wu Wei which gives us the concept of moving with effortless effort, active spontaneity that’s in accordance with nature, flexibility in body and mind and going with the flow.